Easy Homemade Lemonade

 - Bring the sugar and water mixture to a boil and stir.

-- In a large pitcher, add the strained lemon juice, cooled simple syrup, and water.
+- In a large pitcher, add the strained lemon juice, chilled simple syrup, and water.
 Stir together and add the ice

 - Add sliced lemons to the pitcher and the serving glasses for garnish.
 Serve over more ice.

-- As an option, chill the serving glasses in the freezer.
-Then dip the rim of the glasses in sugar just before serving.
+- As an option, chill the serving glasses in the freezer ahead of time.

 This recipe was originally posted on June 15, 2013.